 In January 2021, the BCUC issued a notice that it would be initiating a GCOC proceeding in the spring of 2021 to address the appropriate common equity component and return on equity for the utilities it regulates, and that the determinations from this proceeding would apply to future rate setting.
 On May 21, 2021, the BCUC issued an order to establish a two-stage proceeding to set public utilities' cost of capital.
 On September 24, 2021, the BCUC established that a benchmark utility methodology would continue to be used in the determination of the cost of capital for utilities in British Columbia, and the BCUC also established a further regulatory timetable.
-The BCUC is in the process of determining the appropriate benchmark, and during the regulatory process they will also assess an appropriate effective date for implementation of any changes resulting from the proceeding.
+The BCUC is currently reviewing the common equity component and return on equity for each of the FortisBC gas and electric utilities and assessing which utility will serve as the appropriate benchmark utility.
+Once the benchmark utility has been established, the BCUC will conduct a review of other utilities, including PNG, to determine their applicable common equity component and return on equity; these reviews are expected to be completed in 2023.